 Concerns should be raised with either the class teacher or Headteacher (Stage One).
-If the issue remains unresolved, the next step is to make a formal complaint.
+If the issue remains unresolved, the next step is to make a formal complaint using the complaints form in Appendix B.

-Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
+Formal complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher and the school's Clerk as a Stage One complaint.